 Polyester Vs. Rayon

-The two fabrics differ greatly in skin-friendly performance.
-Rayon has soft texture and elegant draping effect, yet it absorbs moisture heavily and loses strength when wet.
-Polyester surface feels sleek but has relatively poor ventilation, though it is wash-friendly and fast-drying.
-Rayon is mainly used for soft-style dresses and blouses, while polyester serves uniforms, home textiles and sportswear production.
+The two differ greatly in skin-friendliness and durability.
+Rayon has soft texture and elegant draping but absorbs heavy moisture and loses strength when wet.
+Polyester feels sleek, easy to wash and quick-drying, though basic styles have average ventilation.
+Rayon suits soft dresses and blouses; polyester fits uniforms, home textiles and sportswear.

 | Fabric Type | Feel on Skin | Care Requirements | Typical Uses |